When should you submit a mitigating circumstance?

 Being the victim of crime

-All mitigating circumstances claims should be submitted using the new online method through MyBirkbeck
+All mitigating circumstances claims should be submitted using your MyBirkbeck record.

 Things to consider before you submit a claim